Coastal Walks Tours & Trips in Italy

 Paths of the Amalfi Coast

-Greg, traveled in September
+kala, traveled in July

 The dramatic coastal paths from Bomerano to Positano reveal spectacular Mediterranean views.
 Ancient routes link charming fishing villages, while hidden coves near Amalfi invite exploration.
 Boat trips to Capri and coastal caves add maritime adventure.